Digital Elevation Model (DEM) Data

 Units

-The data values for each band in your custom script are presented in the default units as specified here.
+The data values for each band in your custom script are presented in the units as specified here.
 In case more than one unit is available for a given band, you may optionally set the value of input.units

 in your evalscript setup

-function to one of the options.
+column.
 Doing so will present data in that unit.
-The Source Format
+The Sentinel Hub units

-specifies how and with what precision the digital numbers from which the unit is derived are encoded.
-The Typical Range
+specifies how and with what precision the digital numbers (DN

 indicates what values are common for a given band and unit, however outliers can be expected.